 This theorem is an analogue of a result previously established for geodesic flows in \cite[Theorem A]{ruggiero91} and for Hamiltonian flows in \cite[Theorem 1]{contreras98}, although the lack of volume preservation means that we have to replace the Anosov property with the projectively Anosov property.
 The main tools in the proof are the Green bundles in the cotangent bundle $T^*(SM)$, \cite[Theorem 1.6]{echevarria-cuesta25b} describing how $B(M,g)\cap D(M,g)$ sits inside $B(M,g)$, and a generalization of the index form to the thermostat setting.

 Our next main result relates to the study of a potential inclusion $D(M,g)\subseteq B(M,g)$.
 In particular, we make some progress in the case where the thermostat is \textit{reversible}, in the sense that the flip $(x,v) \mapsto (x, -v)$ on $SM$ conjugates $\varphi_t$ with $\varphi_{-t}$.
-As we will show in Lemma \ref{lem:reversibility-odd-fourier}, these are the thermostats with odd $\lambda$, so they include Gaussian thermostats as well as projective flows (i.e., geodesic flows of torsion-free affine connections), amongst other dynamical systems.
+As we will show in Lemma \ref{lem:reversibility-odd-fourier}, these are the thermostats with odd $\lambda$, so they include Gaussian thermostats as well as projective flows (that is, geodesic flows of torsion-free affine connections), amongst other dynamical systems.

 Recurrence of the underlying system is key for our argument.
-Recall that a point $v\in SM$ is \textit{non-wandering} for the flow $(\varphi_t)_{t\in \R}$ if for every neighborhood $U$ of $v$ and $T >0$, there exists $t\geq T$ such that $\varphi_t(U)\cap U\neq \emptyset$.
-We denote by $\Omega\subseteq SM$ the set of all non-wandering points, and we observe that the set $\Omega$ is non-empty, closed, and invariant under $(\varphi_t)_{t\in \R}$.
+Recall that a point $v\in SM$ is \textit{non-wandering} for the flow $\{\varphi_t\}_{t\in \R}$ if, for every neighbourhood $U$ of $v$ and $T >0$, there exists $t\geq T$ such that $\varphi_t(U)\cap U\neq \emptyset$.
+We denote by $\Omega\subseteq SM$ the set of all non-wandering points.
+The set $\Omega$ is non-empty, closed and flow-invariant.
 For Anosov thermostats, we have $\Omega=SM$ because the flow is topologically transitive by \cite[Theorem A]{ghys84}.
 However, the explicit examples in \cite[Section 4]{echevarria-cuesta25b} show that this property does not extend to the setting of projectively Anosov thermostats.

-Building on the work of \cite{paternain94}, which takes advantage of a technique by Mañé \cite{mane87}, we generalize Klingenberg's result \cite{klingenberg74} from the setting of Anosov geodesic flows to reversible projectively Anosov thermostats.
+Building on the work in \cite{paternain94}, which takes advantage of a technique by Mañé \cite{mane87}, we generalize Klingenberg's result \cite{klingenberg74} from the setting of Anosov geodesic flows to reversible projectively Anosov thermostats.

 \begin{theorem} The non-wandering set of a reversible projectively Anosov thermostat contains no conjugate points. \end{theorem}